jodastephen/railmodel/CR2-SWLondon.md

 * CR2 changing to Northern (City) Southbound at AGL in 40-43m at 6tph (+6m)
 * CR2 changing to District at VIC in 41-43m at 6tph (+6m)
 * LHD-WAT changing to Northern (West End) at WAT changing to District at CHX in 46-52m at 4tph (+13m)
+* LHD-WAT changing to Victoria at VXH changing to District at VIC in 47-52m at 4tph (+14m)

 From Worcester Park to Moorgate (11m better)
 --------------------------------------------